elileinkram/_feedstack_web/README.md

 # What's the point?

-The point of Jasper is to solve to problems.
+The point of Jasper is to give us consumers...

 1. Transparency as to why posts end up in our feeds.
 2. Control over the algorithms that determine our feeds.